-Make sure you are taking the right dosage and that you aren’t exposing yourself to drug interactions.
+Make sure that you are taking the right dosage and that you aren’t exposing yourself to harmful drug interactions.

 Discuss whether all the medications you take are absolutely necessary.

-Before your appointment, you may want to download the Alzheimer’s Association’s 10-point dementia symptom checklist.
+Before your appointment, download the Alzheimer’s Association’s 10-point dementia symptom checklist.

-You can use this checklist for talking points to discuss with your doctor.
+You can use this checklist as talking points to discuss with your doctor.

 Also, ask your doctor whether you should take the Self-Administered Gerocognitive Exam, or SAGE test, before your appointment.

 It was designed at the Ohio State University Wexner Medical Center to detect early signs of memory loss and other cognitive impairments.